littlebee/scatbot-edge-ai-shootout/README.md

 This benchmark uses [TensorFlow Lite](https://www.tensorflow.org/lite/guide) via the [tflight_support module](https://www.tensorflow.org/lite/api_docs/python/tflite_support).

+The code for init and detecting objects based on the [TensorFlow Lite example for Raspberry PI](https://github.com/tensorflow/examples/blob/5d3579cb1057d31c260be4289a32ebc0a91782e0/lite/examples/object_detection/raspberry_pi/detect.py).

+Results are provided for both the models used in the above TensorFlow Lite example and for the best performing models I've found with Coral support from the from https://coral.ai/models/object-detection/.
+MobileNet V1 quantized model from Coral is one of two from that list of models that actually works on the Pi 4 via tflite_support.
+The models listed as "New" on the Coral models web page were not compiled with metadata and will not load via tflite_support.

 ### PyTorch via torchvision

 This benchmark uses [PyTorch](https://pytorch.org/) via the [torchvision](https://pytorch.org/vision/stable/index.html) library.

 ### YOLOv5 via PyTorch Hub

 The YOLOv5 benchmark uses YOLO (you only look once) version 5 via PyTorch Hub.
-The time to download the yolo model and weights one time costs and are not included in the FPS measurement.
+The time to download the yolo model and weights are one time costs and are not included in the FPS measurement.